Address-based householding

 11. Click Activate to update the customer 360 database with your changes, and then run the customer 360 database to update the Merged Households table.

-Build queries
+Build queries and segments

 The default Merged Households table (as described in this topic) makes available two new columns for segmentation: household_id (the address-based Household ID) and household_size (the number of unique individuals who share the same physical address).